-I strongly encourage you to diligently work on the homework assignments.
+I strongly encourage you to diligently work on the homework assignments every week.
 Be neat, accurate and organized and always show quality work on all the exercises in the assignments.
-Show all your work on a college-ruled notebook.
-During each of the exam, I will collect your notebook and grade the homework assignments for that test for completion.
+Although all the homework questions are online, I expect you to solve the exercises and show all your work on [roughly] 8.5" x 11" paper.
+At the end of each exam period, I will "pick up" your homework solutions and grade them for completion.
 If your work is satisfactory, you will earn an extra 1% for your overall percentage of the class.
 So in total, you can earn up to 4% for your overall percentage of the class.
 For your work to be marked as satisfactory, you must